-t is here presented an outline of the geology of the Italian Northern Apennines, to accompany a Geological Map at 1:250,000 scale covering the Emilia-Romagna, Marche, Tuscany and Umbria regions.
+An outline of the geology of the Italian Northern Apennines, to accompany a geological map at 1:250,000 scale covering the Emilia- Romagna, Marche, Tuscany and Umbria regions, is presented herein.
 The map is intended as a first result of a longer term project carried out by the Geological Surveys of the above regions, aimed to create a common geological map at 1:10,000 scale, useful for environmental planning and management.

 The lithostratigraphic units are grouped in domains and successions (with references to main tectonic units), and a special effort was made to correlate similar lithostratigraphic units across the area.
-The enclosed Geological Map distinguishes stratigraphic successions deposited in: a) Ligurian Domain (In- ternal and External Ligurian domains); b) Subligurian Domain; c) Tuscan Domain (Tuscan Succession, Tuscan Metamorphic Succession, Cervarola- Falterona Succession, Modino Succession, Rentella Succession, Pseudoverrucano Succession); Umbria-Marche-Romagna Domain.
-Are mapped tectonic units derived from regional tectonic mélanges and shear zones (Sestola-Vidiciatico Unit), and units affected by HP metamorphism in the Tuscan Archipelago and southern Tuscany.
-Have been distinguished younger suc- cessions as: a) Epiligurian succession; b) Miocene-Pleistocene succession of the Tyrrhenian margin; c) Miocene-Pleistocene succession of the Po Plain and Adriatic margin.
-Are moreover mapped main outcrops of magmatic rocks (Miocene- Pleistocene in age) and Quaternary alluvial, continental and coastal deposits.
-Main tectonic contacts (high angle normal faults, main thrust and low-angle normal faults) are indicated.
-The.1:250,000 Geological Map of the Northern Apennines is freely available as PDF, raster and vector GIS data from the web site: https://www.geoogical-map.it.
+The enclosed geological map distinguishes stratigraphic successions deposited in: a) Ligurian Domain (Internal and External Ligurian domains); b) Subligurian Domain; c) Tuscan Domain (Tuscan Succession, Tuscan Metamorphic Succession, Cervarola- Falterona Succession, Modino Succession, Rentella Succession, Pseudoverrucano Succession); Umbria-Marche-Romagna Domain.
+Tectonic units derived from regional tectonic mélanges and shear zones (Sestola-Vidiciatico Unit), and units affected by HP metamorphism in the Tuscan Archipelago and southern Tuscany have been mapped.
+Distinguished younger successions are: a) Epiligurian Succession; b) Miocene-Pleistocene succession of the Tyrrhenian margin; c) Miocene- Pleistocene succession of the Po Plain and Adriatic margin.
+The main outcrops of magmatic rocks (Miocene-Pleistocene in age) and Quaternary alluvial, continental and coastal deposits have also been mapped.
+Main tectonic contacts (high-angle normal faults, main thrust and low-angle normal faults) are indicated.
+The 1:250,000 geological map of the Northern Apennines is freely available as PDF, raster and vector GIS data from the web site: https://www.geological-map.it.

 Get Full Text